benzakharenko/Digital-Musical-Instrument-Design-Final-Project-Zakharenko/Documentation/UserManual.md

 The Wave Control also has two axis of angle displacement measurement that can be converted to mappable CC messages. rotating your arm increases or decreases values of MIDI CC #20, whereas moving your arm up and down increases or decreases values of MIDI CC #21!

+### Reset Control

+The gyroscopic sensor uses integration to fairly accurately calculate the displacement of your arm, but on the occasion it does end up slightly uncalibrated.
+To fix this, press the reset button to set your current position as (0,0).
+If this doesn't work, turn the device off and then on again.

 ## Elbow Bend Control

 The Wave Control is capable of converting your elbow messages into MIDI CC messages (specifically, MIDI CC #17).
 The more you bend your elbow, the higher the message delivered will be.